 All of the above was centered on what you can do on your site.
 However, for search engines to find you and rank you, you need links, and you need lots of them.
 This part is where you can use your keyword research again.
 You’ve probably picked a few top keywords, now search for them.
 Every single page in the top 100 for that keyword is a good place to get a link from, which, if possible, should point to your category for that keyword.

 How you do that?
 You e-mail the website owner, kindly asking for a link and why you think it would fit well on his page and that it would be a good link for his visitors.
-Do consider that not only the amount of links is important, but the anchor text used is important as well.
+Do consider that not only the number of links is important, but the anchor text used is important as well.
 Try and get the site owner you’re mailing to include your top keyword in the anchor text for the link you’re trying to get.

+So, in conclusion, you really should optimize every single step of the customer journey, before and after the shopping cart.
 Got any more tips for the people reading this?
 Leave them in the comments!